wp-plugins/questions/README.txt

 7. **Setup templates for inviting and remembering mails**

 == Changelog ==

+= 1.0.0 beta 15 =
+* Only showing steps if there is more then one step
+* Results can be deleted
+* Stripping slashes on exporting CSV
+* Showing error messages if there is no answer given
+* Switched to Charts.js
+* Refactored file structure

 = 1.0.0 beta 14 =
 * Added missing columns on export if an answer was not given